Product rendering by BluEntCAD

 Facilitates efficient project planning

-Displays schematic structure prior to construction
+Displays schematic structure before construction

 Shows potential interface between building systems